Employer of Record

 Requesting a Written Certificate

 Upon the conclusion of employment, employees have the right to request a written certificate from their employer.
-This document outlines the duration of their employment and delineates the nature of their job responsibilities during that period.
+This document outlines the duration of their employment and, if requested, the nature of their work and the reason for termination.

 Notice Periods